 - Appearing next in this article about these Halloween-Appropriate Species is one that even has it in its name, the Halloween Hermit Crab.

 - The attention-grabbing term applied to it serves as the most frequently used common name for this natural wonder.
-It does have another, less often used title, though.
-That’s the less showy but descriptive term of the striped hermit crab.
+The highly fascinating creature does have another, less often used title, though.
+That’s the less showy but fully descriptive term of the striped hermit crab.

-- Inside of scientific circles, however, it’s typically better known by its official title.
+- Inside of most scientific circles, however, it’s perhaps much better known by its official title.
 Unfortunately, that’s an extremely difficult moniker for the layperson to pronounce.
 That’s because it bears the tongue-twisting technical name of the Ciliopagurus strigatus.

 - Thankfully, the unusual Halloween Hermit Crab seems to be maintaining a population base that’s sizeable and relatively stable.
 That fortunate state also appears to hold true throughout the entirety of its range.
-The IUCN thus has no Red List status for it.
+The IUCN thus does not place it on the organization’s Red List.

-- The species nevertheless does face some potential threats to its continued existence in the wild, at least.
+- The amazing species nevertheless does face some potential threats to its continued existence in the wild, at least.
 Most of these stem from the actions of humans.
-They include the common perils of habitat dedragation and loss, as well as climate change, of course.
+These dangers include the common perils of habitat dedragation and loss, as well as climate change, of course.

 Halloween Hermit Crab Physical Description

-The magnficent Halloween Hermit Crab clearly merits its appreciation due to its appearance.
+The magnificent Halloween Hermit Crab clearly merits its appreciation from its fortunate observers due to its appearance.
 This serves as ample proof that Nature places no importance on physical size.
-That holds true due to the fact that this marvel of evolution remain quite small in stature.
+That holds true due to the fact that this marvel of evolution remains quite small in stature.

-It additionally adheres to the pattern of growth typical to its many related species.
+It additionally adheres to the pattern of growth typical to its many related speciesaround the world.
 That’s the fact that it displays a certain degree of the phyiological characteristic of sexual dimorphism.
-In th case of this crustacean, that trait manifests itself in terms of simple size.
+In the case of this particular crustacean, that trait manifests itself in terms of size.

-More precisely, males attain greater average measurements than their female counterparts.
-The gender-based differences remain small, however.
-It’s therefore often difficult for the untrained expert to distinguish the sexes based on simple visual observation.
+More precisely, males of the species attain greater average measurements than their female counterparts.
+The gender-based differences remain comparatively small, however.
+It’s therefore often difficult for the untrained expert to distinguish the two sexes based on visual observation.

-Overall, though, individuals of this interesting species reach a mature body length equaling about 2 in (5 cm).
-Though small compared to many crustaceans, it’s actually relatively large among hermit crabs.
+Overall, though, individuals of this interesting species reach a mean mature body length equaling approximately 2 in (5 cm).
+Though small compared to many other crustaceans, it’s actually relatively large among the hermit crabs.
 Including the shell, it rarely weighs more than 1 lb (0.5 kg).

-The gorgeous Halloween Hermit Crab also boasts some other appealing qualities, as well.
-Its body manifests a clearly flattened, shield.
-This structure averages about 0.32 in (0.8 cm) in length.
-Uniquely, this aspect of its body also typically presents a bright white color.
+The undeniably gorgeous Halloween Hermit Crab also boasts some other visually appealing qualities, as well.
+Its body manifests a clearly flattened shield.
+This structure also averages about 0.32 in (0.8 cm) in length.
+Uniquely, this aspect of its body also typically presents a bright white.

-It’s the rest of the body, combined with this, that earns the creature its name, though.
-Its eye stalks show a vibrant orange hue.
-The body presents a deep red shade, while the legs display a bright orange color, with horizontal white stripes.
-That’s truly a remarkable look!
+It’s the rest of the animal’s body, combined with this, that earns the creature its name, though.
+Its eye stalks present a vibrant shade of orange.
+The body itself presents a deep red shade, while the legs display a bright orange color, with horizontal white stripes present.
+That’s a remarkable look!

 - Kingdom: Animalia